What is bioinformatics?

 Grzegorz Papaj, 13 May 2020

-Bioinformatics is a discipline of science combing biology and computer science.
-Although as an interdisciplinary field of science, bioinformatics descends from chemistry and physics.
+Bioinformatics is a discipline of science combining biology and computer science.
+However, as an interdisciplinary field of science, bioinformatics descends from chemistry and physics.
 This article discusses the most important fields of bioinformatics research.

-Dayhoff’s work involved not only the collection of protein sequences but also the creation of the first algorithms and programs that compare protein sequences, laying the foundations for comparative and phylogenetic analysis.
+Dayhoff’s work involved not only the collection of protein sequences but also the creation of the first algorithms and programs comparing protein sequences, laying the foundations for comparative and phylogenetic analysis.

 At the same time, analogous sets of nucleotide sequences were created.
 The first published (1982) online DNA sequence database was GenBank, shortly before PIR.
 The launch of GenBank can be considered as a symbolic date for the beginnings of modern bioinformatics.

-Bioinformatics flourished at the turn of the 20th and 21st centuries when computer prices dropped significantly and their computing power significantly increased.
-The popularization of the Internet as a tool enabling access to a number of remote databases and various types of scientific computing websites was also an important factor.
-The concurrent development of distributed computing technologies and computing clusters with previously unimaginable power and developing in many scientific centers enabled to routinely solve problems which was previously out of researchers’ reach.
-Thanks to the access to high computing power, the results of calculations could be obtained in hours or minutes, not within days or weeks like previously.
+Bioinformatics flourished at the turn of the 20th and 21st centuries when computer prices dropped significantly and their computing power increased.
+The popularization of the Internet as a tool enabling access to remote databases and various types of scientific computing websites was also an important factor.
+The concurrent development of distributed computing technologies and computing clusters with previously unimaginable power and developing in many scientific centers enabled to routinely solve problems which was previously out of researchers' reach.
+Thanks to access to high computing power, the results of calculations could be obtained in hours or minutes, not within days or weeks as before.

-Due to the decreasing price of IT infrastructure, now equipping the modern bioinformatics laboratory costs a fraction of the price needed to provide basic equipment for a biological or chemical laboratory.
-Huge biological data resources are available for free on the Internet not only in the form of “raw” data but also in the form of tools, carrying out a series of calculations and analyses on them.
+Thanks to the progressive decrease in the price of IT infrastructure, equipping a modern bioinformatics laboratory costs a fraction of the price needed to provide basic equipment for a biological or chemical laboratory.
+Huge biological data resources are available for free on the Internet, not only in the form of "raw" data but also in the form of tools.

-Thanks to the factors mentioned above, bioinformatics is no longer an academic subject cultivated somewhere on the margins of mathematics or biology faculties, but an independent and full-fledged scientific discipline.
-The results of its research not only affect scientific reality but have a huge impact on modern pharmacology and medicine.
+Bioinformatics is no longer an academic subject cultivated somewhere on the margins of mathematics and biology faculties, but an independent and full-fledged scientific discipline.
+The results of its research not only affect science but have a huge impact on modern pharmacology and medicine.
 It is not without reason that many experts expect the future of biomedical sciences to be in bioinformatics, and in virtually every scientific or research center associated with molecular biology has been created a laboratory or at least a group specializing in some area of bioinformatics.

 The main fields of bioinformatics research

-The flourishing of the bioinformatics fields related to the collection and processing of the protein and nucleotide sequences caused development of other research directions of this discipline in a short time.
+The flourishing of the bioinformatics fields related to the collection and processing of the protein and nucleotide sequences have led to the development of other research directions of this discipline in a short time.

 In short, the following fields of bioinformatics research can currently be distinguished: